strncat/strncat.github.io/_posts/2019-07-12-binary-heaps.markdown

 <hr>
 <!------------------------------------------------------------------------------------>
 <br>
-<b>5.1 Example</b>
+<b>Building a Max-Heap (Example)</b>
 <br>
 <br>
-Let's run through this to see how this might work.
+Let's look at an example of building a max-heap using the above idea.
 We're given the following array and we want to build a max-heap out of it.
 <br>
 <img src="{{ site.url }}/assets/heaps/e1.png" width="100%">
 <br>
 To build a max-heap we'll only consider the non-leaf nodes, highlighted below.
 <img src="{{ site.url }}/assets/heaps/e2.png" width="100%">
 <br>
-We'll start with index 3 (node 5) and call max_heapify.
-In max_heapify, we'll swap both node 5 and node 11 and then recusively call max_heapify again on the index 6 (where 5 moved).
+We'll start with node 5 and call max_heapify on it.
+In max_heapify, we'll swap both nodes 5 and 11.
+We will then recusively call max_heapify node 5.
 <img src="{{ site.url }}/assets/heaps/e3.png" width="100%">
 <br>
-5 is now a leaf node so we can't push it further down the tree and so we'll move to the next index 2 (node 3).
+Notice that node 5 is now a leaf node so we can't push it further down the tree and so we'll move to the next node, node 3.
 <img src="{{ site.url }}/assets/heaps/e4.png" width="100%">
 <br>
 Node 3 above will be swapped with the larger of its children, node 13.
 <img src="{{ site.url }}/assets/heaps/e5.png" width="100%">
 <br>
-Next we will recursively call max_heapify on index 4 but index 4 is already a leaf node.
-The final node in the build_max_heap for loop is node 1 (index 1).
+Notice how nodes 3 and 13 are now swapped.
+Next we will recursively call max_heapify on node 3 but node 3 is a just a leaf node and we will stop.
+The final node in the build_max_heap for loop is node 1.
 <img src="{{ site.url }}/assets/heaps/e6.png" width="100%">
 <br>
 We will swap node 1 with the larger of its children, node 13.
 <img src="{{ site.url }}/assets/heaps/e7.png" width="100%">
-We will then recusively call max_heapify on node 1, in its new location, index 2.
+We will then recusively call max_heapify on node 1.
 <img src="{{ site.url }}/assets/heaps/e8.png" width="100%">
 And finally we will swap 1 with the larger of its children, node 7.
 <img src="{{ site.url }}/assets/heaps/e9.png" width="100%">